Understanding Moral Foundations

 As a hypothetical example:

-As Dr. Jonathan Haidt, the premiere researcher on Moral Foundataions, summed it up in this TED talk, “A lot of the problems we have to solve are problems that require us to change other people.
+As Dr. Jonathan Haidt, the founding researcher on Moral Foundations, summed it up in this TED talk, “A lot of the problems we have to solve are problems that require us to change other people.
 And if you want to change other people, a much better way to do it is to first understand who we are—understand our moral psychology, understand that we all think we’re right—and then step out, even if it’s just for a moment, step out of the moral matrix, just try to see it as a struggle playing out, in which everybody does think they’re right, and everybody, at least, has some reasons—even if you disagree with them—everybody has some reasons for what they’re doing.”